-With respect to morals or duty, it appears not BOOK IT.
+With respect to morals or duty, it appears not that any theory has BOOK II.
 Chap.
-9. that any theory has ever been constructed by the Hindus.
+9. ever been constructed by the Hindus.
 In what regards the preceptive part, their ethics exactly resemble those of all other rude and uninstructed nations; an excellent precept, and a foolish or absurd one, are placed alternately, or mixed in nearly equal proportions, in all their books which treat upon the subject.
 For specimens of their ethical precepts, it is sufficient to refer to what we have already produced under the head of religion.
 If all the good precepts were selected from the rest, and exhibited pure by themselves, they would present a tolerably perfect code of the common duties of morality.
 As we have authors who have attached importance to this, without adverting to the fact that a soundness in detached maxims of morality is common to all men down to the lowest stage of society, it is necessary to give a specimen of the ethical rules of nations confessedly barbarous.
-We servations on the State of Society among the Asiatic Subjects of Great Britain, p.
-73. Papers on India, ordered to be printed by the House of Commons, 15th June, 1813.)
-This supposed refinement, such as it is, Mr. Elphinstone found among the rude and uncivilized Afghauns.
-"Another sect in Caubul is that of the Soofees, who ought, perhaps, to be considered as a class of philosophers, rather than of religionists.
-As far as I can understand their mysterious doctrine, their leading tenet seems to be, that the whole of the animated and inanimate creation is an illusion; and that nothing exists except the Supreme Being, which presents itself under an infinity of shapes to the soul of man, itself a portion of the Divine essence.
-The contemplation of this doctrine raises the Soofees to the utmost pitch of enthusiasm.
-They admire God in every thing; and, by frequent meditation on his attributes, and by tracing him through all his forms, they imagine that they attain to an ineffable love for the Deity, and even to an entire union with his substance."
-(An Account of the Kingdom of Caubul, by the Hon.
-Mountstuart Elphinstone, p.
-207.)
-See, for an account of a similar sect in Persia, Malcolm's Hist. of Persia, ii.
-385.-How different is all this from the curious result of the refined and ingenious reasonings of Berkeley!
-And how shallow the heads that confound them!

-might, perhaps, be satisfied with a reference to the

-proverbs of Solomon, and other preceptive parts of BOOK II. the Jewish writings, which are not equalled by the Chap.
-9. corresponding parts of the books of the Hindus.
+We might, perhaps, be satisfied with a reference to the proverbs of Solomon, and other preceptive parts of the Jewish writings, which are not equalled by the corresponding BOOK II.
+Chap.
+9. parts of the books of the Hindus.
 We shall, however, produce another instance, which is less exposed to any objection.
 The Havamaal or sublime discourse of Odin, is a Scandinavian composition of great antiquity.
 It is a string of moral aphorisms, comprised in 120 stanzas; with which, as a whole, there is nothing in Hindu literature in any degree worthy to be compared.
 The following is a specimen:

-- "To the guest who enters your dwelling with frozen knees, give the warmth of your fire: he who hath travelled over the mountains hath need of food and well-dried garments: - "A man can carry with him no better provision for his journey than the strength of the understanding.
-In a foreign country this will be of more use to him than treasures; and will introduce him to the table of strangers: - "There is nothing more useless to the sons of the age than to drink too much ale; the more the drunkard swallows the less is his wisdom, till he loses his reason.
-The bird of oblivion sings before those who inebriate themselves, and steals away their souls: - "I have never yet found a man so generous and munificent, as that to receive at his house was not to receive; nor any so free and liberal of his gifts as to reject a present when it was returned to him: - "They invite me up and down to feasts, if I have only need of a slight breakfast; my faithful friend is he who will give me one loaf when he has but two: - " Where is there to be found a virtuous man with-
+"To the guest who enters your dwelling with frozen knees, give the warmth of your fire: he who hath travelled over the mountains hath need of food and well-dried garments:

+A man can carry with him no better provision for his journey than the strength of the understanding.
+In a foreign country this will be of more use to him than treasures; and will introduce him to the table of strangers:

+There is nothing more useless to the sons of the age than to drink too much ale; the more the drunkard swallows the less is his wisdom, till he loses his reason.
+The bird of oblivion sings before those who inebriate themselves, and steals away their souls:

+I have never yet found a man so generous and munificent, as that to receive at his house was not to receive; nor any so free and liberal of his gifts as to reject a present when it was returned to him:

+They invite me up and down to feasts, if I have only need of a slight breakfast; my faithful friend is he who will give me one loaf when he has but two:

-BOOK II. out some failing; or one so wicked as to have no Char.
-9. good quality?"
-1
+Where is there to be found a virtuous man without some failing; or one so wicked as to have no good quality?"1